Interview with Timothy Brook

 "For Brook, Vermeer's pictures, which seem so intimate, actually offer a remarkable view of a rapidly expanding world.
 The officer’s dashing hat is made of beaver fur, which European explorers got from Native Americans in exchange for weapons.
 Those beaver pelts, in turn, financed the voyages of sailors seeking new routes to China.
 There—with silver mined in Peru—Europeans would purchase, by the thousands, the porcelains so often shown in Dutch paintings of this time.
 Moving outward from Vermeer’s studio, Brook traces the web of trade that was spreading across the globe."1

-Why did you choose Vermeer's "Officer and Laughing Girl" in particular as a starting point for an in-depth study on the dawn of globalization rather than any other Dutch interior or Vermeer painting?
+Why did you choose Vermeer's "Officer and Laughing Girl" in particular as the starting point for an in-depth study on the dawn of globalization rather than any other Dutch interior or Vermeer painting?

 In the past decades, art historians have concentrated great attention on the iconographic interpretation of Vermeer's painting even though there exists an extremely limited amount of period writings to support this investigation.
 What concrete evidence of globalization do we find in Vermeer's paintings?